 The federal government partially funds the program and provides minimum requirements for Medicaid income eligibility.
 However, each state determines Medicaid eligibility for its residents.
 The state requirements can vary depending on your income and situation.

-Most states determine Medicaid eligibility by income and family size with respect to the Federal Poverty Level (FPL).The federal minimum eligibility standard is 133% of the FPL in 2016.
+Most states determine Medicaid eligibility by income and family size with respect to the Federal Poverty Level (FPL).The federal minimum eligibility standard was 138% of the FPL in 2017.
 State Medicaid programs can expand coverage beyond this level, so Medicaid income eligibility may vary by state.
 You might qualify in your state even if you don’t meet the federal minimum requirement.

 Even if you’re not sure whether you qualify, you might want to apply for Medicaid in your state if you cannot afford health insurance and have limited resources.
 Medicaid income eligibility determinations will be made by a qualified caseworker in your state.
 Approvals are based on information you provide including personal status (whether you fit into one of the qualifying categories); your annual income; and your financial resources.
 Other circumstances that impact your ability to afford health care may also be taken into account.